relion/react-comments-chat/README.md

 ### Configure AWS WebSocekt

-1. Notice the file: \.ebextensions\enable-websockets.config
-2. The WebSocket Server is set to port: 3030 (you can choose a differnt number).
+1. The WebSocket Server is set to port: 3030 (you can choose a differnt number).
-3. See my video instructions on How to Configure the Node.js with WebSocket on AWS Elastic Beanstalk:
+2. See my video instructions on How to Configure the Node.js with WebSocket on AWS Elastic Beanstalk:

    [![](http://img.youtube.com/vi/E_-mBnRHsYc/0.jpg)](http://www.youtube.com/watch?v=E_-mBnRHsYc "Configuring Node.js Server with WebSocket on AWS Elastic Beanstalk")